platt-sam/slot-machine/README.md

-# slot-machine
+# slot-machine-gui
-A simple slot machine simulator
+An expanded version of the slot machine simulator that adds a Slot Machine GUI.